Skip to main content

 FATAL could not setup network {"error": "network not supported: jatov2"}

-In the example above, the Network in config.yaml configuration file was wrongly set to jatov2 instead of jato-v2, so be sure to look for thinks like spelling mistakes.
+In the example above, Network in config.yaml was set to jatov2 instead of jato-v2.
+Check for spelling mistakes like this.

 could not create loggerlogging.SetGlobalLogger